universal-vue/docs/docs/guide/post-install.md

 };
 ```

-Then we use this function inside the another function defined in your `main.js` file:
+Then we call this one inside the another function defined in your `main.js` file:

 ```js
 import createRouter from './router';